SHASHWAT13244/COMPUTER-VISION-BASED-CHILD-SAFETY-MONITORING-SYSTEM/README.md

 | Sitting  |    1.0000 | 1.0000 |   1.0000 |       4 |
 | Climbing |    0.8000 | 1.0000 |   0.8889 |       4 |

-> **Evaluation note:** The reported evaluation currently lists 14 test samples, while the project defines five activities including `falling`.
-Before using these results in a final presentation/report, verify that the evaluation dataset and per-class metrics include all intended classes.

 ### Generated Files

 The evaluation process generates: